rfranzke/gardener/docs/development/high-availability.md

   Apart from the above, there might be special cases where these rules do not apply, for example:

+  - `coredns` is scaled horizontally (today), hence the above numbers are the minimum values (possibly, scaling these components vertically may be more appropriate, but that's unrelated to the HA subject matter).
   - Optional addons like `nginx-ingress` or `kubernetes-dashboard` are only provided on best-effort basis for evaluation purposes, hence they run with `1` replica at all times.

 - **Topology Spread Constraints**